Fried Avocado Stuffed with Shrimp

 First of all, fried avocado?
 Really?!
 Now what about this, think this, think, “Fried Stuffed Avocado with Shrimp,” really?!
 Yes really!!
 This appetizer is just OMG!!
 Yes it’s truly just out of this world!

 If you are an avocado lover like I am, then this will be a magical dish for you.
 And stuffed with shrimp, oh my gosh no way!!
 Avocados are already creamy and yummy and divine all on their own, now add a stuffing, cheese and fry it up, OH MY GOSH WHAT JUST HAPPENED HERE?!

-Crispy on the outside and yummy goodness in the inside.
-I know, this whole idea of a fried avocado is just probably blowing your mind in wonderment how is this even possible but trust me my friends, it is truly possible and more importantly delicious!
+Crispy on the outside and all sorts of yummy goodness in the inside.
+I know, this whole idea of a fried avocado is just probably blowing your mind in wonderment how is this even possible but trust me my friends, it is truly possible and more importantly mind blowing delicious!

-After you slice the avocado in half, remove the pit and scoop out the flesh of the avocado the magic begins…..
+After you slice the avocado in half, remove the pit and scoop out the flesh of the avocado then the the magic begins…..

 Here’s to this incredibly unique but most importantly delicious Mexican appetizer, fried avocado stuffed with shrimp! 🍻

 Recipe follows after photos but I wanted to include a few photos of some of the steps to give you a visual idea of some of the steps.

 Some of the steps:

 Cover avocado with cheese and flour.
 The one on the right has the cheese (hasn’t been covered with flour yet for demonstration purposes) and the one on the left has the cheese and flour.